shengyanli1982/orbit/README.md

 `orbit` is a lightweight HTTP web service wrapper framework.
 It is designed to be simple and easy to use, providing a series of convenient features to help you quickly build a web service.

 Why is it called `orbit`?
-Just like a satellite orbiting the Earth, `orbit` revolves around your business logic.
 It provides a framework that encapsulates the complexities of building a web service, allowing you to focus on your core business logic.
 With `orbit`, you can easily develop and maintain your web service, just like a satellite smoothly orbiting the Earth.

 Why not use `gin` directly?
 While `gin` is a great framework, starting a web service with it requires additional work such as logging and monitoring. `orbit` is built on top of `gin` and offers these features out of the box.